-Dissemination and Scalability (Expansion)
+Dissemination and Scalability

-- Are plans for dissemination of the project's results and outcomes, including barriers encountered and successes achieved, clearly described? - Does the applicant clearly describe how the project lends itself to dissemination to or adaptation and application by other communities and/or organizations in the State or expansion in the same communities?
+- Are plans for dissemination of the project's results and outcomes, including barriers encountered and successes achieved, clearly described? - Does the project or do some components of the project lend themselves to scalability/expansion by others in the State?
+If so, does the application describe a plan for doing so?